 Kingston residents, as well as residents of non-OCLN towns, can get a Kingston library card.
 Simply fill out an application at the Circulation Desk and provide proof of your current address and a picture id.
 We require a parent or guardian signature for children aged 17 and under.

-How to obtain an E-card
+How to obtain a library card online

 How to replace a Library Card